FC Fakel Voronezh: Current squad

-As of 22 February 2023, according to the Premier League website.

 Out on loan

 Reserve squad

 Fakel's reserve squad played professionally as FC Fakel-d Voronezh in the Russian Third League in 1997.
 It re-entered professional football as FC Fakel-M Voronezh for the 2020–21 season.

 Notable players

 Had international caps for their respective countries.
 Players whose name is listed in bold represented their countries while playing for Fakel.